Originally published in April 2021. Last updated on February 24, 2025.

 You can include a map or a list, but using both makes the information easier to process.

 If you have locations in more than one city, consider adding an interactive Google Map with a pin for each location.
-You can easily do this in many DIY website builders, like WordPress or Wix.
+You can easily do this with many DIY website builders, like WordPress or Wix.

 6. State your unique selling point